Seven definitions of bipartite bound entanglement: Introduction

 Undistillability as an operational feature of quantum states is in some sense dual to separability.
 While that latter makes constraints on the resources when constructing the state, the former is based on limitations applicable when using the state.
 Even with this in mind, it is not true that bound entanglement is generally useless.
 For example, Bell inequalities can be violated using bound entangled states \cite{Vertesi2014DisprovingThePeres} and quantum key distribution is possible with bound entanglement \cite{Horodecki2005SecureKeyFrom,Horodecki2008LowDimensionalBound}.
 Moreover, experiments have been performed to verify bound entanglement \cite{DiGuglielmo2011ExperimentalUnconditionalPreparation,Hiesmayr2013ComplementarityRevealsBound}, even though a rigorous experimental verification is yet outstanding \cite{Sentis2018BoundEntangledStates}.
+In fact, although the research on bound entanglement was initiated many decades ago, the concept is still subject of current research \cite{lami_catalysis_2023,popp_comparing_2023,ozaydin_superactivating_2023} and connections to various fields such to many-body physics, and quantum field theory \cite{gullans_dynamical_2020, vardhan_bound_2022, klco_entanglement_2023} have been established recently.
 Maybe the most intriguing open question about distillability is whether the set of undistillable states is convex.
 Since distillability refers to what one can do with the state, it is not obvious that the set is convex and indeed, this is the case if and only if there exist bound entangled states with a negative partial transpose \cite{Shor2001NonadditivityOfBipartite}.
 For reviews on entanglement distillation we refer the reader to Refs.~[\onlinecite{Horodecki2009QuantumEntanglement}, \onlinecite{Clarisse2006EntanglementDistillation}].
+Note that both references are roughly based on what we call ``rate-distillable'' below.